-Since the macOS Big Sur arrival in November 2020, many users have reported problems downloading and installing it, so rest assured you're not alone, and the great news is, we have lots of troubleshooting tips to help.
+Since the macOS Sonoma arrival in September 2023, many users have reported problems downloading and installing it, so rest assured you're not alone, and the great news is, we have lots of troubleshooting tips to help.

 Why you can't update your Mac?